Overview of Classes Offered by The Firearms Academy of Seattle, Inc.

 ADVANCED DEFENSIVE SHOTGUN

-Training in long range shotgunning, moving targets, transition from shotgun to handgun, multiple targets, multiple hits, low light, use of horizontal and vertical cover both strong side and weak side, stealth search techniques, dynamic search techniques, moving and shooting and man-on-man competitions, leading to true mastery of the combat shotgun.
+Training in long range shotgunning, moving targets, transition from shotgun to handgun, multiple targets, multiple hits, low light, use of horizontal and vertical cover both strong side and weak side, dynamic search techniques, moving and shooting and man-on-man competitions, leading to true mastery of the combat shotgun.
 Click on the class title above to see the full course description.

 A one-day training course covering a broad range of topics dealing with general rifle or carbine use.
 Designed for the student who has little or no experience shooting rifles or carbines, class starts at the beginning with basic rifle marksmanship principles, sighting in and establishing a “zero” for your rifle, plus rifle maintenance and cleaning, and moves on to different shooting positions and various distances.
 Click on the class title above to see the full course description.

 Tactical Rifle is geared for the patrol officer or armed citizen wanting to increase proficiency with the semi-auto rifle/carbine.
-Instruction includes use of cover, search techniques, multiple targets, rapid fire, long range shooting (out to 200 yards), transition to pistol, malfunction clearing, speed reloading, moving and shooting and shooting on moving targets, along with use of the rifle in low-light environments.
+Instruction includes use of cover, multiple targets, rapid fire, long range shooting (out to 200 yards), transition to pistol, malfunction clearing, speed reloading, moving and shooting and shooting on moving targets, along with use of the rifle in low-light environments.
 Click on the class title above to see the full course description.

 CLOSE QUARTERS CARBINE

 Close Quarters Carbine, introduced first in 2007, centers on using the .223 semi-auto carbine in close-range encounters, from 3 to 25 yards.
-Subject matter includes movement, moving targets, 360-degree awareness and target engagement, along with multiple targets, low light shooting, transition to handgun and hostage rescue concerns.
+Subject matter includes movement, moving targets, 360-degree awareness and target engagement, along with multiple targets, low light shooting, search techniques, transition to handgun and hostage rescue concerns.
 Use of cover and stress exercises are also included.
 Click on the class title above to see the full course description.

 Do you know how to defend your handgun against a large, aggressive attacker or what to do if a street thug sticks a gun in your face during an assault and threatens to blow your head off?
 The answers are the basis of this one-day seminar.
 Click on the class title above to see the full course description.